janbodnar/Python-Skolenie/README.md

 # Python-Course

-Python code examples for the Python course
+Python materials and code examples for the Python course.

 ## Requirements